vEnhance/web.evanchen.cc/input/opal.md

 3. [Flower](/opals/flower.pdf), by Evan Chen
 4. [Word Search](/opals/word-search.pdf), by Abel George Mathew, Evan Chen, and Manu Param
 5. ... for now, just the first four puzzles are uploaded.
 The rest will be uploaded later.
+   (If you don't want to wait, email me and I can send you the rest.)

 ## {{ hl("opal1", "OPAL 1: Alice in OTISLand") }}